Frequently Asked Questions

-A: "Ahimsa" is a Sanskrit word which translates, roughly, as "do no harm."
+A: "Ahimsa" is a Sanskrit word which translates, roughly, as "compassion for all living beings."
 It's a notion we embrace, personally, and we think it sums up, perfectly, the philosophy of our sanctuary.
 You can read more about ahimsa here.

 Q: Are you vegan?

-A: We are a vegan household and uphold a vegan policy at the sanctuary.
+A: The sanctuary founders are vegan and we uphold a vegan policy at the sanctuary.
 This means that any event held at the sanctuary or for the benefit of the sanctuary will be free of animal products.

 Q: If you're vegan, what do you do with your chickens' eggs?

 A: We collect our chickens' eggs daily, scramble them, then feed them back to our birds.
 We also crush the shells and mix them into their feed.
 Doing so helps to replenish their protein and calcium levels, which are depleted by the egg-laying process.
-When we have an over-abundance of eggs, we will donate them to local wildlife sanctuaries, who feed them to their animals.
+When we have an over-abundance of eggs, we donate them to a local wildlife sanctuary, which feeds them to their raccoons, skunks, fox, birds of prey and other animals.